 Under a silvery moon, a mermaid longed for love.
 But Matthew Shilvock’s attention was elsewhere.

-During a performance of San Francisco Opera’s Rusalka last June, Shilvock descended into the pit for the only time in his 15 years as general director of the institution.
+During a performance of San Francisco Opera’s Rusalka last June, Shilvock descended into the pit for the only time in his 15 years with the company.
 Eun Sun Kim lured him there; after witnessing her uplifting collaborative process in the weeks leading up to the production, he was curious to see the conductor in her element.

 “There is a positivity that radiates between Eun Sun and the musicians,” Shilvock says, recalling his discovery.
 “She is constantly listening, balancing, adjusting, refining, all while propelling the music forward.
 She empowers everyone to become their very best.”